Alternative 3: Authorised

+Unauthorised

 Jim Keith's Casebook on Alternative 3: Ufo's, Secret Societies and World Control argues that some elements of the 1977 broadcast were in fact true.

-Ken Mitchell's novel Alternative 3 uses the Alternative 3 scenario as a background to a techno-thriller.
+Ken Mitchell's novel Alternative 3 uses the Alternative 3 scenario as a background to a techno thriller.

-On 20 June 2010, the 33rd anniversary of the original Anglia Television broadcast, an allegedly "unexpurgated" edition of the Alternative 3 text was released as an eBook.
+On 20 June 2010, the 33rd anniversary of the original Anglia Television broadcast, an unofficial, allegedly "unexpurgated" eBook version of Watkins' book "edited by Anonymous" and published by "Archimedes Press" appeared online.
+It contained a new foreword and other material.

 DVD release

-The film was released on DVD in October 2007, together with a 30-minute featurette with presenter Tim Brinton and writers David Ambrose and Christopher Miles who also directed Alternative 3; a production stills gallery; and contemporary press cuttings presented in the form of slowly scrolling rostrum camera shots.
+The film was released on DVD in October 2007, together with a 30-minute featurette with presenter Tim Brinton and writers David Ambrose and Christopher Miles the production's director, a production stills gallery; and contemporary press cuttings.
 The film is taken from a 16 mm print with optical sound.
 According to Miles in the featurette, this is his personal copy, and the only one to have survived.

-Influence

-Barkun notes that Alternative 3 and the intermittent availability of Watkins' book "lent itself to conspiracist interpretations", and though Alternative 3 did not mention UFOs or extraterrestrials, many of the plans mentioned in Alternative 3 have been featured in later assorted conspiracy theories.
-Barkun argues that Alternative 3 was important in that its "role in the growth of conspiracy theory lay in a later permutation" related to UFOs and the UFO conspiracy theory.
-Milton William Cooper, for one, featured similar tales in some of his writings.
+Possible influences on the mockumentary

-An episode of the American radio science fiction anthology Dimension X featured a plot very similar to the later Alternative 3: On 14 July 1950 episode "The Man In the Moon", an employee of the fictional United States "Bureau of Missing Persons" overhears a radio broadcast from a man who claims to be held prisoner on the Moon.
-The employee investigates, and uncovers the kidnapping of many persons, including scientists and engineers, who are then forced to toil on the Moon by German overseers, who had colonized the Moon in the late 1930s, and who are preparing an invasion and takeover of the Earth.
-In turn, the movie Iron Sky (2012) also tells the story of Nazi Moon-bases and a planned Earth invasion.
+"The Man in the Moon", a 14 July 1950 episode of the American radio science fiction anthology Dimension X featured a similar story.
+Here, an employee of the fictional United States Bureau of Missing Persons overhears a radio broadcast from a man who claims to be held prisoner on the Moon.
+The employee investigates, and uncovers the kidnapping of many persons, including scientists and engineers, who are then forced to toil on the Moon by German overseers, who had colonised the Moon in the late 1930s, and are preparing an invasion and takeover of the Earth.

-The novel Sold - For a Spaceship (1973) by Philip High is set in the aftermath of a global ecological catastrophe; a ruling elite who escaped into space attempt to return to Earth, but find that they are unable to survive, whereas those left behind have adapted.